ernstlab/csrep/README.md

 Hello!
-Wecome to CSREP.
-Our manuscript was submitted to ISMB 2021.
-We plan to make the manuscript available on BioRXiv shortly.
+Wecome to CSREP- a method that probabilisitcally estimate the chromatin state annotation for a group of related samples.
+A direct application of CSREP is to calculate the differential chromatin state mappings between two groups with multiple patterns.
+Our manuscript will be made public shortly.
 # Data Availability
 ## Male-Female comparision
 The data of histogram for differential scores for Male-minus-Female is available at https://public.hoffman2.idre.ucla.edu/ernst/2K9RS/Male_minus_Female/multi_logistic/histogram/